 Periodically ask a team member what he’s learned from Scripture recently.
 If he doesn’t have an answer, ask how his time in the Word is going.
 This isn’t about clocking in a certain amount of time in Scripture; it’s about making sure your team members are consistently cultivating their relationship with God.

-Habit #3: Takes care of him/herself
+Habit #3: Taking care of him/herself.

 When you ask someone how he’s doing, many times you’ll hear he’s really busy.
 It’s as if being busy is a badge of honor or a sign of how important we are to the church.